AlephAlpha/Nekomata/doc/Builtins.md

 If it is, push the number itself, otherwise fail.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.

 ### `isPositive` (`P`, `1 -> 1`)